tuhinmiazy73/tuhinmiazy73/README.md

 <h1 align="center">Hi 👋, I'm Md.
 Ibne Enam Tuhin</h1>
 <h3 align="center">A passionate Devops Enthusiast from Bangladesh</h3>
 <h1>Summary</h1>
-<p>I am MD Ibne Enam Tuhin, a System Administrator with expertise in Linux, VMware, and a wide range of DevOps tools, including Docker, Kubernetes, GitHub, Prometheus, Grafana, Ansible, Terraform, and Jenkins.
+<p>I am Md Ibne Enam Tuhin, a System Administrator with expertise in Linux, VMware, and a wide range of DevOps tools, including Docker, Kubernetes, GitHub, Prometheus, Grafana, Ansible, Terraform, and Jenkins.
 With a strong passion for automation, cloud technologies, and continuous integration, I am dedicated to advancing my skills and building a rewarding career in DevOps.</p>

 <h2>Skills</h2>